-I love these words on our unique gift of change, from Neil Morrison’s look back on 2016.
-They are just as relevant to 2017, and to the rest of your life:
+I love Neil Morrison’s words from words from a few years back on our unique gift of change.
+They are just as relevant to today, and to the rest of your life:

 A move of deliberate optimism

 Change can come from something as simple as that which enthuses you.
 Discovering something new.
 I love these words from Carrie Brownstein’s memoir Hunger Makes Me a Modern Girl:

 “I love being a new onlooker, a convert.
 To become a fan of something, to open and change, is a move of deliberate optimism, curiosity, and enthusiasm.”